Tutorial: How to Search a Crawl/Bulk job using DQL

 , :

-For a date field, we can use a Time Period Literal to represent some length of time.
-A Time Period Literal consists of a numeric value and a unit specifier.
+fields also support special time period literals .
+A time period literal consists of a numeric value and a unit specifier.
 For example, the Time Period Literal "4h" represents 4 hours.
-These are the time units that are supported:

 title:'iPhone' facet:regularPriceDetails.amount